EOA-Blockchain-Labs/ethereumonarm/docs/index.rst

 to installing, managing and running the Eth1.0 and Eth2.0 clients.

-If you are familiar with Ethereum and have already ran an Ethereum node you can jump to our Quick start guide and get your node up and running in no time.
+If you are familiar with Ethereum and have already ran an Ethereum node you can jump to our :doc:`Quick Start </quick-guide/about-quick-start>` guide and get your node up and running in no time.

-If you need more info, please read our user guide carefully in order to get an idea of what Ethereum is and how to run a node.
+If you need more info, please use the Quick Start to install the image and visit the :doc:`User Guide </user-guide/about-user-guide>` in order to get further info on Ethereum how to manage the clients.

 .. note::

   We are currently focusing on the Raspberry Pi 4 image.
 We will add more devices once we make sure they are reliable and have enough resources to run both Eth1 and Eth2 nodes.

 Quick Start Guide
 -----------------

-For running a node, follow
+For running a node, follow the step-by-step guide.

 The process is as follows: